TL;DR

 - Task titles, bodies, checklists, and comments

-- Recurring task templates and schedules
+- Repeating task templates and schedules

 - Everything is encrypted using ChaCha20-Poly1305 AEAD (a modern, audited cipher)